meringue7/Writeups/HTB/Puppy/Puppy.md

 # Cracking the kdbx file to discover new credentials.

 This is a password protected keepass file.
-I extract his hash and try to crack it with `john`.
+I extract its hash and attempt to crack it with `john`.

 ```bash
 # john --wordlist=/opt/lists/rockyou.txt keepass.hash